maxbarsukov/korol-i-shut-lyrics-parser/README.md

                         [Disabled by default]
 ```

-For example, you can run  `ruby src/main.rb -a -w=true -o=kish.txt -f=out -s=ANOTHER SONG!` and get one file at `out/kish.txt` with all lyrics and titles separated by `ANOTHER SONG!` string!
+For example, you can run  `ruby src/main.rb -a -w -o=kish.txt -f=out -s=ANOTHER SONG!` and get one file at `out/kish.txt` with all lyrics and titles separated by `ANOTHER SONG!` string!
 Pretty good!

 In addition, you can receive texts from any artists located on the http://slushat-tekst-pesni.ru/ website.
 You only need to use a  `-u` or `--url` key with a link to the artist, for example